Sengorius/sengorius.github.io/source/repositories/docker-proxy/install.rst

 Once your Docker Proxy setup is finished, you can update the script with following steps:

 #.
 Simply use ``DockerExec self-update``.
-#. read new release notes
+#.
+Read new release notes

 Manual update